A brave Air Cadet from 487 (Kingstanding and Perry Barr) Squadron Air Training Corps used his first aid skills to help save the life of a young girl.

 “It takes great personal strength and courage to step into a situation and deal with it, especially when it is a child.
 Well done Cadet Allen”.

-You can find out more about the Air Cadets and our cadet forces here.
+Find out more about the Air Cadets and cadet forces.

-To find out more about 487 (Kingstanding and Perry Barr) Squadron Air Cadets visit their web page here.
-The unit also have lots of news and photos of their activities on their social media channels, so make sure you check them out!
+Find out more about 487 (Kingstanding and Perry Barr) Squadron Air Cadets The unit also have lots of news and photos of their activities on their social media channels, so make sure you check them out!